The webinar replay is ready!

 - Self-criticism: attacking yourself and your choices harshly, you’re the worst friend ever!

-You can watch the video below and start using the tools right away, and for the notebook that I mention in the video you can download it here.
+You can watch the video below and start using the tools right away.

 I hope this helps you control the anxious thoughts and keep your eyes peeled for my upcoming Live course with more tips to master your anxious mind.
 Registration will begin on Monday, November 9.